 The forward-looking statements are based on and involve numerous assumptions, risks and uncertainties and actual results may vary materially.
-These statements are based on assumptions, including, but not limited to, general business and economic conditions, interest rates, the supply and demand for, deliveries of, and the level and volatility of prices of, zinc, copper, coal, blended bitumen, and other primary metals, minerals and products as well as steel, oil, natural gas, petroleum, and related products, the timing of the receipt of regulatory and governmental approvals for our development projects and other operations and new technologies, our costs of production and production and productivity levels, as well as those of our competitors, power prices, continuing availability of water and power resources for our operations, market competition, the accuracy of our reserve estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based, conditions in financial markets, the future financial performance of the company, our ability to successfully implement our technology and innovation strategy, the performance of new technologies in accordance with our expectations, our ability to attract and retain skilled staff, our ability to procure equipment and operating supplies, positive results from the studies on our expansion projects, our coal and other product inventories, our ability to secure adequate transportation for our products, our ability to obtain permits for our operations and expansions, our ongoing relations with our employees and business partners and joint venturers, our expectations with respect to the carbon intensity of our operations, assumptions regarding returns of cash to shareholders include assumptions regarding regarding returns of cash to shareholders include assumptions, including regarding regard of new technologies in accordance with our expectations.
+These statements are based on assumptions, including, but not limited to, general business and economic conditions, interest rates, the supply and demand for, deliveries of, and the level and volatility of prices of, zinc, copper, coal, blended bitmen, and other primary metals, minerals and products as well as steel, oil, natural gas, petroleum, and related products, the timing of the receipt of regulatory and governmental approvals for our development projects and other operations and new technologies, our costs of production and production and productivity levels, as well as those of our competitors, power prices, contining availability of water and power resources for our operations, market competition, the accuracy of our reserve estimates (includion with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based, conditions in financial markets, the future financial performance of the company, our ability to successfully implement our technology and innovation strategy, the performance of new technologies in accordance with our expectations, our ability to attract and retain skilled staff, our ability to obtain permits for our operations and expansions, our orgoing relations with our employees and business partners and joint venturers, our expectations with respect to the carbon intensity of our operations, including regarding returns of cash to shareholders include assumptions, includies assumptions, includies and price assumptions are easonable terms; our ability to an unmber of additional assumptions, including regarding returns of cash to shareholders include assumptions regarding returns of cash to shareholders include assumptions regarding our future business and prospects, other uses for cash or retaining cash.
+Our sustainability goals are based on a number of additional assumptions, including rega of new technologies in accordance with our expectations.
 In addition, assumptions regarding the Elk Valley Water Quality Plan include assumptions that additional treatment will be effective at scale, and that the technology and facilities operate as expected.
 Reserve and resource life estimates assume the mine life of longest lived resource in the relevant commodity is achieved, assumes production at planned rates and in some cases development of as yet undeveloped projects.
 Assumptions regarding the benefits of the Neptune Bulk Terminals expansion and other projects include assumptions that the project is constructed and operated in accordance with current expectations.
 Payment of dividends is in the discretion of the board of directors.
 Assumptions regarding QB2 include assumption of completion based on current project assumptions and assumptions regarding the final feasibility study.
 Assumptions are also included in the footnotes to the slides.